SLAB-NLP/Doc-Structure-Parser/README.md

     communities_lst = [communities[i] for i in range(len(meta_df))]
 KeyError: <some number>
 ```
-It means that your graph produced to many communities.
-This means that your graph is not connected enough.
+It means that louvain produced too many communities, and your graph is not connected enough.

 This can be controlled via the `PERCENTILE` parameter, which is incharge of pruning weak connections in the graph.
 To avoid this error and enlarge the connectivity, you need to set a smaller `PERCENTILE` value than the default (0.996).

 Rerun the `./run_all.sh` command as described in [#Quickstart](#quickstart), and add the `--percentile <new value>` parameter.